Chairman Ginter called the regular meeting of the Transportation & Circulation Commission to order at 4:00 p.m.

-Commissioner Hardwick made a motion to approve the June 4, 2001 minutes.
-Commissioner French seconded, and the motion passed unanimously.
+Commissioner Hardwick made a motion to approve the February 5, 2001 minutes as amended; Commissioner Buck seconded; and the motion passed unanimously.

 Public comment was opened.